timusksharma/rentomojo/README.md

 ## run
 nodemon app.js

-## Includes
+# Includes
    env.txt (change to .env) which includes mongodb uri and jwt key

-api_docs.json file which contains postman collections.
+   ### MUST INCLUDE  api_docs.json file which contains postman collections.

 ## How to execute in POSTMAN(APPLICATION)